cslarsen/lyn/README.md

 Lyn is the Norwegian word for "lightning".

-*NOTE* This project is currently in extremely early stages (hours in!)
+**NOTE** This project is currently in extremely early stages (hours in!)

 Status
 ------

-As mentioned above, Lyn is fledgling: I've just spent a few hours on it, so almost nothing is supported and --- in particular --- I've only targeted x86-64 opcodes just yet.
+As mentioned above, Lyn is fledgling: I've just spent a few hours on it, so almost nothing is supported and — in particular — I've only targeted x86-64 opcodes just yet.

 In spite of this, I've managed to create a *really* simple program in Python